dwarvesf/playground/_memo/agile-using-clickup-as-agile-management-tool.md

 ClickUp is the powerful tool that we decided to stop by after Trello and the whole bundle of similar tool for Agile Management.
 With the fact that we pay ClickUp $9 per month because of their feature-rich platform, we still don't know how to use it to optimize our workflow.

 ## Introduction
-ClickUp divides the structure as follow
+ClickUp divides the structure as follow...
 * Space
 * Project
 * List
 * Ticket

-and support following Views
+...and support following Views
 * Board as Kanban Board with columns showing the statuses.
 This is status-based view.
 This view is useful when you want to track the whole progress of the project.
 * Box: showing the ticket for the individual in their box.
 This view is useful when you want to focus on your tickets and get things done.